replicatedhq/replicated-docs/docs/enterprise/gitops-multi-app-workflow.md

 On this screen, there's an option to choose what type of asset to deliver to the git repo.

 Selecting "Rendered YAML" will result in a single, multi-doc YAML file being committed to the repo.
-This is useful for legacy clusters, or GitOps deploy tools that don't yet support [Kustomize](https://kustomize.io).
+This is useful for legacy clusters, or GitOps deploy tools that don't yet support Kustomize.
+For information about Kustomize, see the [Kustomize website](https://kustomize.io).

 For modern (> 1.14) Kubernetes clusters and tools that run `kubectl` 1.14 or later, it's recommended to choose the "Full Kustomizable Output" option.
 This will create a `kustomization.yaml` in the commit/pull request that can then be passed to `kubectl apply -k`.